 - 1 can (14 oz) organic black beans, drained and rinsed

-- 1/4 cup whole wheat flour, or flour of choice*
+- ¼ cup flax meal or flour of choice (see notes)

 - cornmeal, for dusting (I used coarse grind) (optional)

-In a medium size bowl mash black beans with a strong fork or use a potato masher, leaving some chunks for texture if you like.
+Mash black beans: In a medium-size bowl, mash black beans with a strong fork or use a potato masher, leaving some chunks for texture if you like.

-Add oats, flour, spices, salt and salsa, mix again, feel free to use your hands if you like too.
-If mixture is too wet, add more flour to the mix but really it should be ok.
+Make patty mixture: Add oats, flour, spices, salt, and salsa, mix again, feel free to use your hands if you like to.
+If the mixture is too wet, add more flax meal/flour to the mix, but really it should be ok.
+Taste for flavor.

-Shape your patties into whatever size you like.
-I like to make two good size patties or three smaller ones.
-Give a light dusting of corn meal if you have it, it will give a nice crunch, flavor, and cook up crispy.
+Shape patties: Divide the mixture and shape your patties into whatever size you like.
+I like to make 2 jumbo-sized burger patties, but you can make 3 – 4 smaller ones.
+Give a light dusting of cornmeal if you have it.
+It will give a nice crunch, flavor and cook up crispy.

-Heat 1 tablespoon oil in a skillet on medium.
-Cook for about 5 five minutes each side.
+- Stovetop: Heat 1 tablespoon oil in a skillet on medium.
+Cook for about 5 minutes on each side.
 It’s ok if the cornmeal gets a little crispy.
-Trust me it’s delicious!
+Trust me, it’s delicious!

-Serve with your choice of accompaniments such as red onion slices, leafy greens, and/or salsa.
-Add some mashed avocado as spread, or sliced avocado if you prefer.
+Serve with your choice of accompaniments such as red onion slices, leafy greens, salsa, or Vegan Mayo.
+Add some mashed avocado as a spread or sliced avocado if you prefer.
 Or serve on a bed of leafy greens.

-You can easily make extras and refrigerate for snacking, lunches and/or dinners later.
+You can easily make extras and refrigerate them for snacking, lunches, or dinners.

 Store: Patties can be stored cooked or uncooked in the refrigerator for up to 5 – 6 days.
 For longer storage, freeze for up to 2 – 3 months.
 Let thaw before heating.